Worship at St. Peters

 The structure of daily worship is as follows:

-- Tuesday – Prayer and Praise Worship or Worship led by a class
+- Monday – Prayer and Praise Worship or Worship led by a class

 - Wednesday – Worldwide Worship (focusing on current events and how we can use our faith to make the world a better place)